Wyatt Omsberg

-Wyatt Omsberg (born September 21, 1995) is an American professional soccer player who plays as a defender for Major League Soccer club New England Revolution.
+Wyatt Omsberg (born September 21, 1995) is an American former professional soccer player who played as a defender.

 Career

 Youth and college

-Omsberg grew up in Scarborough, Maine and played soccer at Scarborough High School, where he helped lead the Red Storm to a Class "A" State Championship in 2012 & 2013.
+Omsberg grew up in Scarborough, Maine and played soccer at Scarborough High School, where he helped lead the Red Storm to a Class "A" State Championship in 2012 and 2013.
 In 2014, he was named the Maine Gatorade Player of the Year for scoring 19 goals and 12 assists as a senior.

 Omsberg attended Dartmouth College, where he played college soccer as a center-back for the Big Green from 2014 to 2017, tallying a total of 10 goals and 3 assists in 73 appearances.
 During his time at Dartmouth, Omsberg was a four-time Ivy League Champion, a two-time Ivy League Defensive Player of the Year, and a three-time First Team All-Ivy honoree.
 In addition, he won Dartmouth's biggest BB award his senior year.

 While in college, he played in the PDL with GPS Portland Phoenix and the Seacoast United Phantoms.